Kuper-Tech/sbmt-outbox/README.md

 We use [Yabeda](https://github.com/yabeda-rb/yabeda) to collect [all kind of metrics](./config/initializers/yabeda.rb).

-Example of Grafana Dashboard that you can import [from a file](./examples/grafana-dashboard.json):
+Example of a Grafana dashboard that you can import [from a file](./examples/grafana-dashboard.json):

 ![Grafana Dashboard](./examples/outbox-grafana-preview.png)